What is a sorority?

 Do I need a recommendation letter?

-A recommendation letter is not required for a bid in ZTA.
-However, an MIS form is.
-These can be completed online through the Sisters Only section of zetataualpa.org, and will require a log in.
+Recommendation letters and MIS forms are not required for a bid in ZTA, but they are highly encouraged.
+MIS Forms can be completed online through the Sisters Only section of zetataualpha.org, and will require a log-in.

 How do I get a recommendation letter/MIS form?

 Of course!
-We have several nursing majors within our chapter.
-Unfortunately, you will only be at our main Baylor campus for two years.
-However, you will remain an active member of our chapter for your two years in nursing school without jeopardizing your alumnae status.
+We have many nursing majors within our chapter.
+While you will only be at our main Baylor campus for two years, you remain an active member of our chapter at nursing school without jeopardizing your alumnae status.
+We have a dedicated community of sisters in nursing school, so there are plenty of opportunities to stay involved and connected!
 You are also free to visit us back in Waco at any time!

 Isn't your philanthropy Susan G. Komen?

 No. While we have worked in the survivors' tent with Susan G. Komen's Race for the Cure in the past, we are no longer affiliated with them on a national level.
-Our three national partners are the NFL, Bright Pink and the American Cancer Society.
-Our actual philanthropy is 'breast cancer education and awareness.'
-This is made possible via the Zeta Tau Alpha Foundation.
+Our three national partners are the NFL, Bright Pink, and the American Cancer Society.
+Our philanthropy is 'breast cancer education and awareness.'
+This is made possible because of the Zeta Tau Alpha Foundation.
 This foundation provides means and services to our national partners across the nation as well as any local affiliations.
+The ZTA Foundation has collected over $24,000 so far this fiscal year from our chapter fundraising efforts.
+Our largest fundraising event is “Big Man On Campus,” a male beauty pageant and talent show that features a variety of members from different Baylor organizations.

 Dues are expensive.
 What do I do?

 We have many of our girls who pay their own dues.
 They do this by working hard, applying for Greek life scholarships (yes, they exist!), and maintaining good budgeting skills.
-Dues also fluctuate based on how many t-shirts, etc. a member chooses to purchase.
-While some t-shirts are required, we attempt to make sure that these are not expensive because that wouldn't be fair.
+Dues also fluctuate based on apparel a member chooses to purchase.
+While some t-shirts are required, we make sure that these are not expensive and provide help where we can!

 Can I be a student-athlete and a sorority woman?

 Of course!
-We have had several members of our chapter be members of the Baylor Spirit Teams, Baylor Athletics and Baylor Club Athletics.
-While this requires extra time management, the girls are able to fully enjoy both experiences.
+We have had several members of our chapter be members of the Baylor Spirit Teams, Baylor Athletics, and Baylor Club Athletics.
+While this requires time management, our girls are able to fully enjoy both experiences.
 Be sure to speak with your coach or sponsor prior to recruitment and meet with your New Member Coordinator within the first week to discuss your scheduling.

 I'm an upperclassman.
 Should I give up on recruitment?

 Of course not!
-While most groups tend to take fewer sophomores and juniors, we base who we take on their personality and their fit with chapter.
-Be sure to attend SUB Dinners, Late Night and any other Panhellenic-event in order to get to know the women in each group.
+While most groups tend to take fewer sophomores and juniors, we base who we take on their personality and fit with the chapter.
+Be sure to attend Panhellenic Previews, Late Night, and any other Panhellenic events in order to get to know the women in each group.

 What is a Gamma Chi?
 Is that a small sorority?

 No. A Gamma Chi is a guide to recruitment.
-She is a Panhellenic woman who disaffiliated for one full semester in order to guide you and your friends through the recruitment process without bias.Your Gamma Chi group is the group you will begin recruitment with.
-Your Gamma Chi will be able to answer any questions about recruitment.
+She is a Panhellenic woman who is disaffiliated for one full semester in order to guide you and your friends through the recruitment process without bias.Your Gamma Chi group is the group you will begin recruitment with.
+Your Gamma Chi is another resource available to you to answer any questions about recruitment that you may have.

 Why do you sometimes write Zeta without the 'e'?

 ZTA are the Greek letters Zeta, Tau, and Alpha.
 This is the official name of our women's fraternity.
 "Zeta" is the nickname of our social club.
-We usually abbreviate Zeta Tau Alpha to ZTA or call it by its nickname due to the ease of it.
+We usually abbreviate Zeta Tau Alpha to ZTA or call it by its nickname for efficiency.

 If I'm a legacy for another sorority, does that mean I can't be a different sorority?

 Of course not!
-While your mother, sister, aunt or other female relative would be ecstatic for you to follow in her footsteps, that by no means limits you from a different club.
+While your mother, sister, aunt, or other female relatives would be ecstatic for you to follow in her footsteps, that by no means limits your choices.
 Every chapter is different at every school and can even change in personality over time.
-Go wherever you feel most comfortable.
+Go wherever you feel most supported!

 Is hazing real?